Special election set to fill Paris board vacancies

 The board authorized Waisanen to explore possible patch scenarios for the road with All States Asphalt of Windham.
 The company is contracted to pave several of the town’s roads this summer and fall.

 “It is a limp-along, I get that,” Selectman Chris Summers said.
-“The thing is it is wear and tear and every vehicle that travels that road.”
+“The thing is it is wear and tear on every vehicle that travels that road.”

 Waisanen said there would be a planning process before any work begins.